 - AirPods 2: No IP rating

-- AirPods Pro: Advanced on-device controls
+- AirPods (3rd Gen) / AirPods Pro (2nd Gen): Advanced on-device controls

 - AirPods 2: Basic on-device controls

-On the AirPods Pro, one tap on the stem will allow users to play, pause or answer a phone call.
+On both the AirPods (3rd Gen) and AirPods Pro (2nd Gen), one tap on the stem will allow users to play, pause or answer a phone call.
 Two taps will allow users to skip forwards and three taps will enable users to skip back.
-A press and hold will switch between Active Noise Cancellation and Transparency mode.
-Transparency mode will allow you to simultaneously hear your favourite song, as well as the environment around you.
+Swiping up and down on the touch control sensor on the AirPods Pro (2nd Gen) will also allow you to turn the volume up and down incrementally.

 - AirPods 2: No noise cancellation

-The AirPods Pro promise a more immersive sound experience than the AirPods 2 and the old AirPods.
-They feature Adaptive EQ, which automatically tunes the low and mid-frequencies of the music to the shape of an individual's ear.
+The AirPods (3rd Gen) and AirPods Pro (2nd Gen) promise a more immersive sound experience than the AirPods 2 and the old AirPods.
+They both feature Adaptive EQ, which automatically tunes the low and mid-frequencies of the music to the shape of an individual's ear.

 The AirPods Pro also have Active Noise Cancellation on board, as we mentioned previously.
-Two microphones are built into the AirPods Pro design which are used in conjunction with advanced software to adapt to an individual ear and remove background noise.
+Two microphones are built into the AirPods Pro (2nd Gen) design which are used in conjunction with advanced software to adapt to an individual ear and remove background noise.

-- AirPods Pro: H1 chip
+- AirPods Pro (2nd Gen): H2 chip

-- AirPods 2: H1 chip
+- AirPods (3rd Gen) / Airpods 2: H1 chip

-- Old AirPods: W1 chip
+- AirPods: W1 chip

-The H1 chip is claimed to offer two times faster connection between active devices than the old AirPods, 50 per cent more talk time and 1.5x faster connection for phone calls.
+The H1 chip meanwhile, is claimed to offer two times faster connection between active devices than the old AirPods, 50 per cent more talk time and 1.5x faster connection for phone calls.
 It is also said to deliver 30 per cent lower gaming latency.

 Siri voice control

-- AirPods 2: Siri compatible
+- AirPods: Not Siri compatible

 Wireless charging case

-- AirPods Pro: Wireless charging case
+- AirPods 3: Wireless, MagSafe charging case

 - AirPods Pro: 3.5 hours talk time